-The project proposal for 2010/11 builds on the success of 2009/10 SDG projects.
-The intention is to develop a comprehensive support program that addresses existing service level gaps.
+The project proposal for 2010/11 builds on the success of 2009/10 SDG projects; the intention is to develop a comprehensive support program for youth in transition.
 This national approach to improving services will ultimately lead to significant long term health savings and positively impact on local service delivery to Registrants.

-The 2010/11 proposal includes four elements, each of which is interconnected and, as a whole, ensures a continued and complete package of support:
+The 2010/11 proposal includes three elements, each of which is interconnected: